-Career aspiration intervention objectives
+Career Aspiration Intervention Objectives

 To address the first research question and identify the approaches taken in the intervention studies, it was important to consider their stated objectives, measurement categories, and intervention content separately, as well as the alignment between these different elements.
 Because the intentions of these interventions are not necessarily made explicit or discrepancies exist between objectives, participants, and content, consistency between these elements within each study may more strongly corroborate conclusions about its intended focus and design to support children’s career pursuits.
 To collate the intervention objectives as a source of information, a classification of the career aspiration objectives was undertaken based on their specificity toward occupational sectors/types.

-Interventions with sector non-specific objectives
+Interventions with Sector Non-Specific Objectives

 Around one third of studies (16 out of 45) specified an objective to measure, improve, widen, and/or change the career aspirations of the target population without reference to a particular occupation or sector.
-Lester (2000), for example, reported a program with the objective to broaden the career goals of indigenous high school students in Australia.
-After citing empirical evidence regarding the target group’s high unemployment and participation in part-time, low-paid, and insecure employment, the author affirmed “the importance of creating opportunities for [indigenous students to] transition to work in an attempt to reduce future disadvantage” (Lester, 2000, p.
+Lester (2000), for example, reported a program with the objective to broaden the career goals of Indigenous high school students in Australia.
+After citing empirical evidence regarding the target group’s high unemployment and participation in part-time, low-paid, and insecure employment, the author affirmed “the importance of creating opportunities for [Indigenous students to] transition to work in an attempt to reduce future disadvantage” (Lester, 2000, p.
 14).
 Aside from reference to current employment challenges in the target group, some studies with sector non-specific objectives described historical changes in the target population’s local job market when articulating a case for intervention.
 Reaburn et al. (2017) described the lower levels of disposable income and higher unemployment rates among Tasmanians, as well as the closing down of formerly prominent industries such as forestry and manufacturing over past decades.
 Future job market changes were not referred to in these interventions.

 The factor of gender was referenced in some intervention objectives.
 Three studies included in this review stated objectives to influence and/or measure changes in participants’ career aspirations toward gender non-traditional occupations.
 In one study this entailed exposing primary school children to gender non-traditional role models and reviewing the impact on their occupational stereotyping and aspirations (Bailey & Nihlen, 1990).
 The rationale for these intervention objectives mentioned the need to address pre-existing gender-based differences in occupational attainments such as STEM rather than referring directly to the future composition of labour markets.

-Interventions with sector-specific objectives
+Interventions with Sector-Specific Objectives

-Intervention studies with objectives to influence and/or measure children’s career aspirations toward specific job sectors were commonly found in this review (26 out of 45 studies).
+Intervention studies with objectives to influence and/or measure children’s or adolescents’ career aspirations toward specific job sectors were commonly found in this review (26 out of 45 studies).
 These study objectives referred to STEM careers in 24 studies, including one STEM plus arts (STEAM) focused intervention.
 Two additional studies expressed objectives mentioning both healthcare and STEM careers.
 While most of these STEM-focused career aspiration interventions involved both male and female participants, specific subgroups of children were often targeted.
 Most of these studies involved children in adolescence, as well as more female exclusive interventions, lower socio-economic groups, and/or historically underrepresented ethnic groups (e.g., African-American children).